acryps/vlcluster/README.md

 vlcluster route domain -c <b>mainnet</b> -h <b>example-application.example.com</b> -p <b>80</b> -a <b>vlcluster-example</b> -e <b>productive</b>
 </pre>

 `example-application.example.com` will automatically be routed to the latest version of `vlcluster-example` running as `productive`.
-A simple deploy is all you need now! vlcluster will install the new version, await application start up, update the proxies and then stop the old instances - there is no gap between deploys!
+A simple deploy is all you need now! vlcluster will install the new version, await application start up, update the proxies and then stop the old instances - zero downtime deploys!

 Imagine you'd wanna run a <b>test</b> environnement, and have it available on `test.example-application.example.com`.
 All you'll have to do is just type in those commands:
 <pre>